 In "Close Encounters of the Weird Mime," Goofy's mime instructor has cue cards showing pictures, and when it comes to "duck", the image is of Donald Duck.

 Whenever a character learns how to do something from a book, there's a brief segment in the style of Goofy's classic "How To" shorts, narrated by a dapper sounding Interactive Narrator.
 And on that note...

 Negative Continuity: Goofy and Pete's houses, as well as Pete's Boat, get damaged or destroyed frequently, but they are always back to normal by the next episode.
-Goofy also became mayor once, and then it was never mentioned again.
+Goofy also became mayor and won the Nobel Prize once, and then neither was ever mentioned again.

 Never Say "Die": Almost always averted—the words "dead", "die", and "kill" are actually used a lot.
 However, in "Bringin' on the Rain", Pete does try to avoid using the word "die" when describing his bogus condition.
 This is Played for Laughs, however, because Goofy is being Literal-Minded.

 Nice Hat: Played with physically, but averted personality wise with Max's magic hat.

 Nightmare Sequence: In "Max-Imum Insecurity", Max has a nightmare about going to jail for Leech's stolen perfume bottle.
 PJ says he had a similar dream but his is not actually shown.

 Pete: Can we get the bunny with the bent ear, ma-ma?

 Noodle Incident: In "Dr. Horatio's Magic Orchestra," PJ backs Goofy's Bait-and-Switch Comment up, mentioning the "incident with the earless monkey," which, apparently, they all agreed off-screen to never bring up again.